Lotta on Troublemaker Street: Films about The Children on Troublemaker Street

 In the early 1990s two films were made about the life of Lotta and her siblings.

 The script was written by Johanna Hald and Astrid Lindgren.
-Astrid Lindgren had a major influence on the script for the films.
-However, she was not present during the filming.
+Astrid Lindgren had a major influence on the script for the films, but she was not present during the filming.
 The leading actress Grete Havnesköld was chosen by the director Johanna Hald.
-Hald had originally intended to make a movie about Lindgren's picture book The Day Adam Got Mad.
+Hald had originally intended to make a film about Lindgren's picture book The Day Adam Got Mad.
 She had already written the script for it, but Lindgren did not think the script was good enough and turned it down.
 In return, Hald was allowed to shoot the films about Lotta.

 Reception

-Maria Hunstig of the Vogue magazine describes Lotta as her heroine.
-She praises Lotta’s healthy self-confidence and her 'I can do anything' attitude, which makes Lotta far ahead of the common image of girls of the late 1950s.
-Lotta still works as a clever role model today.
+Maria Hunstig of the Vogue magazine described Lotta as her heroine.
+She praised Lotta's healthy self-confidence and her 'I can do anything' attitude, which makes Lotta far ahead of the common image of girls of the late 1950s.
+She also stated that Lotta still works as a clever role model today.

-Christina Steinlein from Focus praises the picture book Lotta’s Bike.
-She believes that the story is told with a lot of humor, is illustrated in a wonderfully non-teaching way and belongs on the children's bookshelf..
+Christina Steinlein from Focus praised the picture book Lotta's Bike.
+She believed that the story is told with a lot of humor, is illustrated in a wonderfully non-teaching way and belongs on the children's bookshelf.

-Ingrid Löbner advises parents in her guidebook Gelassene Eltern-Glückliche Kinder: Mit mehr Leichtigkeit und Entspanntheit durch die ersten sechs Lebensjahre to look at Astrid Lindgren's picture book Lotta’s Christmas Surprise in order to be able to empathize with how four-year-old children feel, how they see the world, what thoughts they have and what activities they are already capable of.
-Gabriele Cromme adds that the picture book contradicts the traditional understanding of the roles of girls and boys.
-Boys are perceived as "active and adventurous" and girls as "passive and immobile".
-Lotta is "active and adventurous".
+Ingrid Löbner advised parents in her guidebook Gelassene Eltern-Glückliche Kinder: Mit mehr Leichtigkeit und Entspanntheit durch die ersten sechs Lebensjahre to look at Astrid Lindgren's picture book Lotta's Christmas Surprise in order to be able to empathize with how four-year-old children feel, how they see the world, what thoughts they have and what activities they are already capable of.
+Gabriele Cromme added that the picture book contradicts the traditional understanding of the roles of girls and boys.
+Boys are perceived as "active and adventurous" and girls as "passive and immobile", but Lotta is "active and adventurous".